Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 # }
 ```

-Remember, in some circumstances, the variable that you're accessing the data via, does not contain the actual data.
+Remember, in some circumstances, the variable that you're accessing the data via does not contain the actual data.
 Strings are a good example of this.
 The pointer to the variable does not point to the data, it points to metadata which
 itself contains a pointer to the data.
 We can access the pointer to the data via a method on the string itself (this is
 inherited from string slices).
 Again, there's nothing unsafe about doing this.